 Bedding Plant, Ground Cover With White Flowers

 If you're the type of gardener who bothers only with the new and flashy (or who grows nothing but perennials), then white alyssum may not be for you.
-But if you strive to... make your yard look like a million bucks during the summer, there's a place in your landscaping for annuals such as alyssum.Continue to 9 of 17 below.
+But if you strive to make your yard look like a million bucks during the summer, there's a place in your landscaping for annuals such as alyssum.Continue to 9 of 18 below.

 Ground Cover With White Flowers

+The perennial, snow in summer (or "snow-in-summer") bears white flowers, as its name suggests.
 But snow in summer is about more than just the blooms.
-Its silvery foliage recommends it for use in combination with all sorts of other plants (I like a color combination of silver and red, myself), and it has a velvety feel.
+Its silvery foliage recommends it for use in combination with all sorts of other plants, and it has a velvety feel.

 Mock Orange: Aromatic White Flowers